Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Chern class formula for -projective/affine structures

 \subsection{Rigidification by theta characteristics}

-\leavevmode\\ We shall consider rigidification of dormarnt indigenous and affine-indigenous $\mcD_X^{(\N-1)}$-modules carried out by fixing their determinants by means of a (generalized) theta characteristic.
+We consider a rigidification of dormant indigenous and affine-indigenous $\mcD_X^{(\N-1)}$-modules constructed by fixing their determinants by means of a (generalized) theta characteristic.

 By a {\bf theta characteristic} of $X$, we shall mean a line bundle $\varTheta$ on $X$ together with an isomorphism $\varTheta^{\otimes (n+1)} \isom \omega_X$.
-This notion is well-known and has been studied in the case where the underlying variety $X$ is a curve.
-In fact, there always exists a theta characteristic of any smooth curve.
-Also, as we will discuss later, projective spaces, affine spaces, and abelian varieties are other typical examples admitting a theta characteristic.
-In the following, the notion of a theta characteristic will be generalized so that we can apply the same argument to a wider class of varieties.
+This notion is well-known and has been studied in the case where the underlying variety $X$ is a curve (cf. ~\cite{Mum}).
+(Note that there always exists a theta characteristic of any smooth curve.)
+In the following, theta characteristics will be generalized in terms of higher-level $\mcD_X$-modules.

 Let us fix an element $\N$ of $\mbZ_{>0}\sqcup \{ \infty \}$.